-Some succeed, others don’t.
-Of those who reach the coasts of Andalucia, some manage to remain in Europe, but others are returned by force to Morocco.
+Some succeed, others didn’t.
+Of those who reached the coasts of Andalucia, some managed to remain in Europe but others claimed they were returned by force to Morocco.
 All of them spent years in this small Spanish enclave in northern Africa while trying to enter Europe.